feathersjs/feathers/docs/api/databases/querying.md

 </BlockQuote>

-External queries are restricted either by the adapter's built-in operator allowlist or by a [query schema](../schema/validators.md#validatequery) - not both at once.
+External queries are restricted either by the adapter's built-in operator allowlist or by a [query schema](../schema/validators.md#validatequery) (by default not both at once; see `skipSanitize`).
 See [How queries are restricted](./common.md#how-queries-are-restricted).

 ## Filters